 The PF allocation methodology is structured to allocate PF funds to the highest priority projects in municipalities with the greatest financial need.
-To qualify for General PF or Phosphorus Reduction Priority PF, an applicant must meet the Affordability Criteria described below by receiving a total of at least 60 points in Tables 1-6 with one exception.
-For projects funded by the CWFP, the budget and planning process may take a year or longer.
-In recognition of the potential burdens placed on municipalities that would suddenly no longer be eligible for PF in SFY 2023, any applicant that meets the
+To qualify for General PF or Phosphorus Reduction Priority PF, an applicant must meet the Affordability Criteria described below by receiving a total of at least 60 points in Tables 1-6.
+See the tables and further description below.